aikoyama/DNB_DS_Crashcourse/README.md

 5. Choose a name (e.g.,your name) for the notebook and press "Rename"
 ![It looks like this](images/1_004.png)

-6. Click on the "Run" button to run the code on each cell
+6. Click on the "Run" button to run the code on each cell - You are ready to code!! :)
 ![It looks like this](images/1_005.png)